gero1nimo/task-manager/README.md

 ## Overview
 The `TaskManager` class is a simple task management system that stores tasks in JSON format and displays them using pandas DataFrames.
 It allows users to create, update, remove, and filter tasks by status.
-This file is created by GitHub Copilot.
+This documentation file is created by GitHub Copilot.

 ## Classes